vinuesa/get_phylomarkers/INSTALL.md

 # Installation and execution notes for the get_phylomarkers pipeline

+Version: June 1st, 2017

-This file lists the software components of the get_phylomarkers pipeline and briefly describes how to install them.
+This file lists the software components of the *get_phylomarkers* pipeline and briefly describes how to install them.

-The pipeline runs on Linux and Mac OS X environments, although it has not been extensively tested in the latter.
+The pipeline runs on Linux (Ubuntu and RedHat distros) and Mac OS X environments.

 It assumes that recent versions of Bash, Perl and R are installed on a multicore (64bit) machine, ideally a server running Linux.
-The pipeline is designed to take advantage of modern multiprocessor machines to parallelize all repetitive tasks that have to be performed on each entry sequence, like generating multiple sequence alignments, deriving codon alignments, inferring maximum likelihood gene phylogenies and computing their clock-likeness.
+The pipeline is designed to take advantage of modern multicore machines to parallelize all repetitive tasks that have to be performed on each entry sequence, like generating multiple sequence alignments, deriving codon alignments, inferring maximum likelihood gene phylogenies and testing their clock-likeness.
 Therefore, if your intention is to select optimal genome markers to infer genome phylogenies, you should run the pipeline on a multiprocessor/multicore server to speed up computations.

-Version: May 16th, 2017
+## Quick install and test notes

+1. clone the repository into a suitable directory (e.g.  $HOME/src/gitHub/) using the command 'git clone https://github.com/vinuesa/get_phylomarkers.git'

+2. cd into get_phylomarkers/ and run './install_R_deps.R', which will install R packages into get_phylomarkers/lib/R

+3. copy the test_sequences directory into a suitable place (e.g. 'cp -r test_sequences $HOME)

+4. cd into the test_sequences dir (e.g. '$HOME/test_sequences')

+5. issue the following command to test if the distro is working on your system: '/path/to/get_phylomarkers/run_get_phylomarkers_pipeline.sh -R 1 -t DNA -K 1', which will run in phylogenomics mode (-R 1), on DNA sequences (-t DNA), and will test the molecular clock hypothesis (-K 1).

+6. check it now on the protein level: 'run_get_phylomarkers_pipeline.sh -R 1 -t PROT'.
+Note that for this second invocation, you will probably not need to prepend the full path to the script anymore (see NOTES below).

+7. Explore the help menu of the main script to see the options available for customization of the run.
+It is printed to STDOUT when issuing run_get_phylomarkers_pipeline.sh -h or simply run_get_phylomarkers_pipeline.sh

+That's it, enjoy.

 ## Scripts distributed through GitHub